babashka/sci/doc/ai/adr/0013-jvm-native-protocols.md

 - Extending host classes or nil requires `:unrestricted true` and changes dispatch throughout the host program.
 - Native protocol methods use the same field bindings as sci protocol methods.
+- Host-side `clojure.core/satisfies?` answers by class.
+Once a protocol is bridged it returns true for every sci instance.
+See the known wart below.
+- A sci instance without an implementation uses the host implementation for `Object` or an interface.
+The lookup result is cached per class until the protocol root changes.

+Measurements for half 1, 1M-call loops, medians of seven runs:

+- Host fallback: 3648 ms before the per-class cache, 120 ms after.
+- Bridged sci-to-sci call: 69 ns with a varargs bridge, 61 ns with fixed arities.
+A sci protocol call is about half of that.
+The rest is the lookup from instance to type to implementation table behind Clojure's dispatch.
+  A JVM class per sci type would remove it, see ADR 0016.

 ## Question